-Mrs. Engebretsen is the health room assistant at Madison.
+Lauren Underwood is the Health Room Assistant at Madison.
 If a student becomes sick at school, their temperature is taken and symptoms are analyzed by a staff member in the health room.
 Students who have a temperature of over 100 degrees are generally ill and cannot remain at school.
 If the student needs to go home, parents are notified.

 During the school year students are screened for vision and hearing.
 Also, 5 th grade students are checked for scoliosis(curvature of the spine).
 After these screenings, parents are contacted if the results warrant further professional testing.

 Students must present evidence of immunity to measles, diphtheria, tetanus, polio, reubella, mumps, chicken pox and hepatitis on forms provided by Washington State.
 A list of the minimum requirements is available in our school office.
 Students who do not have the correct immunizations or this form on file will be excluded from school.
 Exemptions are available for medical, personal, or religious reasons.
 However, if an outbreak of vaccine-preventable disease for which the student is exempted should occur, the student will be excluded from school for the duration of the outbreak.